sambeau/deadcatbounce/README.md

 ### Order of play
 - Clockwise or anti-clockwise, it makes no difference.
+- The last player to play probably has an advantage.
-- Experienced adults: left/right of dealer.
+	- Experienced adults: next of dealer.
 	- Mixed ages: youngest goes last.
 	- Mixed experience: new player goes last.

 ### Start
 1. Deal a three card ‘flop’ to the right of the pack and turn them over for everyone to see.